 - wire, cloth, material, plastic or nylon ties

 Bins that are overfilled or weigh more than 30 kilograms will not be collected.

 Food and garden waste must be inside the organics bin with the lid fully closed.
 Any waste left on top of, or beside, the bin will not be collected.

 Council conducts random inspections of recycling bins and organics bins to ensure residents are putting the right items in the right bin and to reduce the impact of contamination.

 Put your organics bin on the kerb on the edge of the street.
 Face the bin to the street.

 Make sure there are no objects within 30 centimetres of the bin such as a car, tree or another bin.

 If you live on a court or bowl place your bin along the straight edge, not on the corner.

-Damaged, lost or stolen green waste bins
+Damaged, lost or stolen organics bins

-Other places to take green waste
+Other places to take garden waste